atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 **Disallow Privilege Escalation:** Inhibit the ability for development team members to create and use IAM roles that circumvent these requirements.

-**Disallow Creation and Management of VPC Resources:** Since development teams already have read access to a shared development VPC and supporting network resources, teams should not generally need to create and manage VPC resources.
+**Disallow Creation and Management of VPC Resources:** Since development teams already have read only access to a shared development VPC and supporting network resources, teams should not generally need to create and manage VPC resources.

 ### Allow